hannahgleppert/ChicagoCommunities/pages/index.md

 ---
-title: Chicago Community Insights
+title: Chicago Insights Dashboard
 ---
-This is an app that allows you to interact with the City of Chicago's data.
+This dashboard allows you to interact with the City of Chicago's data.
 The database visualized by this app includes Zillow's, crime statistics, and education data.

 ```sql housing